Last updated at Fri, 29 Dec 2023 19:32:03 GMT

 Chess is the oldest skills game in the world, dating back to the 6th century AD.
 Because the mindset you use to win at chess is the same one you should strive for as an information security professional, you can learn a lot by examining the rules, players, and strategy behind this game.
 After all, the main goal of vulnerability management is to protect your assets in the same way you maneuver your chess pieces around the board to protect your king.

 In our latest webcast, we teach you how to think strategically about your information security and vulnerability management program as you would a chess game so you can win against your adversaries.
-Below is a brief recap, but be sure to watch the full webcast to learn our step-by-step strategy.
+Below is a brief recap.

 Protecting the king in your vulnerability management program